Questions to Ask a Divorce Lawyer

 Ask the divorce lawyer for his or her initial thoughts

-A good divorce lawyer must analyze a strength and weaknesses of your case.
+A good divorce lawyer must analyze the strength and weaknesses of your case.
 This is important because you (as a client) will need to make important decisions about how you want your case to move forward.
 A divorce lawyer can give you recommendations as to strategy.
 Yet, at the end, you are the ultimate decision maker.
 So, during a consultation, ask about the divorce lawyer about his or her initial thoughts on the strength and weaknesses of your case.
 Ask for his or her objective opinion.
 If a child custody is likely to be an issue, ask the divorce lawyer for his or her opinion.
 Most divorce lawyers will not give conclusive statements as to outcome.
 This is because divorce lawyers must make sure you are aware outcome of divorce cases are fact sensitive.
 Minor events can change outcomes.
 Yet, the divorce lawyer should be open to telling you the strengths and weaknesses of your case, guaranteeing no particular outcome.

 - What are your initial thoughts?